wp-plugins/gravity-forms-data-persistence-add-on-reloaded/readme.txt

 = Do you have any client support? =

 We don't provide a dedicated support, but we will try our best to reply you back.

+== Screenshots ==

+1. This is a screenshot from the *FORM SETTINGS* page.
+This is where you activated persistence to work with each form.
+2. This is a screenshot from the *FORM FIELD ADVANCE* settings *tab*.
+This will allow you to disable persistence on a per field bases.

 == Changelog ==